The Governor’s STEM Competition will be held virtually May 6, 2021.

-To culminate the experience, students will be asked to present their findings and explain the practical applications of their device to a panel of judges.
-The challenge will test teams’ communication, problem solving, and critical thinking skills while providing a unique opportunity to share their creativity with students from across the state.
+Through a series of qualifying regional competitions, and culminating with a virtual final competition, teams present their findings to a panel of judges and explain the practical applications of their device.
+The challenge tests the teams’ communication, problem solving, and critical thinking skills while providing a unique opportunity to share their creativity with students from across the state.

 District/Team WILL NOT be invoiced if the event is cancelled by the IU due to low enrollment